 I applied for it, and got it.
 It was very easy, I did it all over the internet.
 Finally the day came for me to fly to Australia, as I got on the plane I was thinking...

 "What am I doing?
 I'm about to fly to the other side of the world, I have no real plans and no idea how long I will stay for.
 I don't know a single person there".
 At the time my English was not very good.
 I could speak it, but it wasn't comfortable for me.

 I arrived in Melbourne, and within 2 days I knew I would stay for the whole year.
 It was like waking up in a dream.
 The people were much friendlier than back home.
 By this, I mean strangers.
 I got lost so many times in the first few days, but everyone I asked for help was so friendly.

 I did end up staying for the whole year, and I also did 4 months fruit picking work, which means I got an extended visa.
-I am back in Germany, but I can go back to Australia anytime for another whole year on my extended visa.
+I am back in Germany, but I can go back to Australia any time for another whole year on my extended visa.
 As soon as I finish my university studies I am going back.
-I cannot say enough to people that they have to go, it's like a whole different world there, you won't regret it!
+I cannot say enough to people that they have to go, it is like a whole different world there, you won't regret it!

 Ben, from London.

 I did it, went to Australia for a year, loved every second of it.
 I mean, I knew a few Australians back in London, and always liked them generally.
 So when one of them suggested I head over and check it out I thought "why not".
 I was just working a crappy job here, and had nothing to hold me back, so I just did it.